Compare Commercial Mortgages

 What does a mixed-use mortgage mean?

-The term ‘mixed use’ can mean the commercial building also has an element of residential inhabitant, for example a flat above a shop.
-This is also known as semi commercial.
-Sometimes the term mixed use can also mean that the business owner personally lives in the building.
-Because you are living in the commercial premises it can complicate applications because you are using it for your own residential use, which brings a more stringent element of FCA regulation for lenders.
+The term ‘mixed-use’ can mean the commercial building also has an element of residential inhabitant, for example, a flat above a shop.
+This is also known as semi-commercial.
+Sometimes the term mixed-use can also mean that the business owner personally lives in the building.
+Because you are living in the commercial premises, it can complicate applications because you are using it for your own residential use, which brings a more stringent element of FCA regulation for lenders.

-• What the funding is required for.
+• What the funding is required for?

-• How much deposit you have available.
+• How much deposit do you have available?

 • Whether your commercial property mortgage will be in your name or the name of the business.